LukaszPasich/Cookable-MS3/README.md

 	- TEST 16.12 - Flash message: "Messsage sent successfully" displayed when users send email from the contact page - YES

 17. Broken image link:
-	- TEST 13.1 - _Edit Category_ page is always populated with the correct data - YES
+	- TEST 17.1 - When the link to the recipe image is not broken, the correct image gets displayed on small card recipe preview and the full recipe page - YES
+	- TEST 17.1 - When the link to the recipe image is broken, the default image ("...oops, the link to your image seems to be broken") gets displayed on small card recipe preview and the full recipe page - YES

 18. 404 page:
+	- TEST 18.1 - Misspelling the address of the website in the address bar, redirects user to the "404 Sorry...
+Page not found" page - YES
-	- TEST 13.1 - _Edit Category_ page is always populated with the correct data - YES
+	- TEST 18.2 - Clicking on 'To go back to home page click here' link brings user to the _Home_ page - YES

 #### Various Internet Browsers Check